MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.52.md

 (g) *Pea Island National Wildlife Refuge.* (1)-(3) [Reserved]

-(4) *Sport fishing.* We allow sport fishing and crabbing on designated areas of the refuge subject to the following condition: We require all recreational nighttime surf anglers to possess and carry a signed, self-service refuge nighttime surf fishing permit (signed brochure) while fishing on the refuge between1/2 hour after legal sunset and1/2 hour before legal sunrise.
+(4) *Sport fishing.* We allow sport fishing and crabbing on designated areas of the refuge subject to the following condition: We require all recreational nighttime surf anglers to possess and carry a signed, self-service refuge nighttime surf fishing permit (signed brochure) while fishing on the refuge between 1/2 hour after legal sunset and 1/2 hour before legal sunrise.

 (h) *Pee Dee National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of dove on designated dates and areas of the refuge subject to the following conditions: